 China's Geely launches electric pickup as urbanites embrace camping

-SHANGHAI, July 12 (Reuters) - Chinese automaker Zhejiang Geely Holding GEELY.UL on Tuesday unveiled a new electric pickup truck, targeting growing demand from city residents as coronavirus curbs fuel an interest in outdoor activities like camping.
+SHANGHAI, July 12 (Reuters) - Chinese automaker Zhejiang Geely Holding GEELY.UL on Tuesday unveiled a new electric pickup truck, targeting growing demand from city residents as coronavirus restrictions fuel interest in outdoor activities like camping.

+The Volvo owner also launched a new brand, RADAR, at an online event on Tuesday where it showcased its first pickup product, which it called RD6.
+An earlier statement had referred to the new truck as R6.

+Pickups contributed around 2% of China's auto sales last year, with growth outpacing that of other segments including sedans and sports utility vehicles.

+Interest in the vehicles is growing among the country's urban residents who are taking up outdoor pursuits as COVID-19 measures discourage gatherings and limit travel.

-"In an optimistic estimation, the annual sales of pickup trucks can reach 3 million units in China by 2030," CEO of RADAR Ling Shiquan told Reuters in an interview.
+"In an optimistic estimation, the annual sales of pickup trucks can reach 3 million units in China by 2030," CEO of RADAR Ling Shiquan told Reuters.

 "More people are pursing a healthy lifestyle with more outdoor activities while the governments are also relaxing restrictions for pickups in cities.
 Those changes are supporting the growth of pickup trucks," Ling added.

-Ling said Geely aims to start offering the R6 to Chinese consumers in the fourth quarter while the company is also studying the Southeast Asian market for potential expansion opportunities.
+Ling said Geely aims to start offering the RD6 to Chinese consumers in the fourth quarter.
+The company is also studying the Southeast Asian market for potential expansion opportunities.

-Geely may also seek to bring the trucks to the United States, the world's largest pickup market, to compete with the existing players such as Ford F.N, Tesla TSLA.O and Rivian RIVN.O, Ling said.
+Geely may also bring the trucks to the United States, the world's largest pickup market, to compete with existing players such as Ford F.N, Tesla TSLA.O and Rivian RIVN.O, Ling said.

 Geely previously rolled out a pickup with a combustion engine priced from 119,900 yuan ($17,815.75) two years ago.